 Section 73C.130 - Parking Lot Driveway and Walkway Minimum Requirements.

 Parking lot driveways and walkways must comply with the following requirements:

-(3) Industrial Uses.
-Ingress and egress for industrial uses must not be less than the following:
+(2) Commercial Uses.
+Ingress and egress for commercial and institutional uses must not be less than the following:

-Paguired Darking Spaces Minimum Number Minimum Minimum Pavement Walkways, Required Parking Spaces Required Pavement Width Etc. 1-250 1 36 feet for first 50' from ROW, 24 feet thereafter No curbs or walkway required Over 250 As required by As required by As required by City Manager City Manager City Manager
+Required Parking Spaces Minimum Number Required Minimum Pavement Width Minimum Pavement Walkways, etc. 1-250 1 36 feet for first 50' from ROW, 24 feet thereafter No curbs or walkway required